 Clifton Forge, VA 24422-1234

 During operating hours, your Clean Special Fuel license plate will no longer provide you with an exemption from the HOV-2+ requirement on the aforementioned corridor of I-64.
-During operating hours, only buses, motorcycles and vehicles carrying two or more people will be able to use the 64 Express Lanes without paying a toll.
-Drivers traveling alone – even those with Clean Special Fuel license plates – will need to pay a variable toll to access the 64 Express Lanes during operating hours.
-Outside of operating hours, the 64 Express Lanes will remain free and open to all motorists excluding commercial trucks.
+During operating hours, only buses, motorcycles and vehicles carrying two or more people will be able to use the Hampton Roads Express Lanes without paying a toll.
+Drivers traveling alone – even those with Clean Special Fuel license plates – will need to pay a variable toll to access the Hampton Roads Express Lanes during operating hours.
 You may continue to utilize the HOV exemption your Clean Special Fuel plate provides on certain HOV corridors that are not operating as Express Lanes.

-When the 64 Express Lanes come online, you will either need an E-ZPass or an E-ZPass Flex to access the lanes during operating hours and pay the variable toll.
+When the Hampton Roads Express Lanes become operational, you will either need an E-ZPass or an E-ZPass Flex to access the lanes during operating hours and pay the variable toll.
 A regular E-ZPass can be used to pay your toll.
-An E-ZPass Flex set to HOV mode allows vehicles with two or more occupants to travel on the 64 Express Lanes toll-free.
+An E-ZPass Flex set to HOV mode allows vehicles with two or more occupants to travel on the Hampton Roads Express Lanes toll-free.

 We understand you may have registered your vehicle with a Clean Special Fuel plate for the primary purpose of driving on the HOV lanes.
 Since they will no longer provide HOV exemptions in these corridors, we also understand that you may wish to exchange your Clean Special Fuel plates for standard plates.
 If you choose not to retain your Clean Special Fuel plates for the $25 annual fee, you may wait until it's time to renew and exchange your plates or exchange them early.
 If you have any questions regarding the exchange of your license plates, please contact the DMV by calling 804-367-0492.